Tree Trimming & Pruning in Manassas, VA

 Critical note for oaks: Never prune oaks between April and October.
 Oak Wilt is a serious and often fatal disease spread by beetles attracted to fresh pruning wounds during warm months.
 All oak trimming in Manassas should be scheduled in winter only.
 See our tree disease guide for more detail.

 For a full species-by-species seasonal guide, see our complete Northern Virginia trimming timing guide.
+If trimming leaves a stump or old damaged trunk section to address, local stump grinding services can usually be bundled into the same overall project.

-Signs Your Trees Need Trimming Now
+Signs Your Trees Need Trimming in Manassas, VA

 - Branches touching or rubbing against your roof, siding, or gutters